Wertheim Piano: Recent history

 The closure of the Wertheim factory was somewhat of a family disagreement, as Herbert wanted to continue producing pianos while his mother did not.
 She had a casting vote on the board which decided to sell the property to Heinz to become the site for food preserving.
 With the advent of television in the 1950s, the then disused factory became the studios for the GTV 9 television station in 1956.

 1908–1935 Pianos

 These pianos were hand crafted in the factory on Bendigo Street, Richmond, using predominantly Australian materials.
 These were the first pianos ever manufactured in the state of Victoria.
 Around 18,000 were produced, many were exported interstate and overseas.
 They were used for many purposes, from live performance to performance halls, school theatres and by piano teachers.
 They were designed for the Australian climate and were noted for their ability to stay in tune for long periods of time.
-Many of these pianos are still in use today around Australia and, undamaged or restored, can be quite expensive.
+Many of these pianos are still in use today around Australia and, undamaged or restored, can be quite valuable.